owen-m1ller/vegetarian_protein_analysis/README.md

 In the above chart, the dark line on the vertical axis represents the observed difference in means.
-Hence we reject the null hypothesis, suggesting that vegetarian recipes likely contain less protein per calory than non-vegetarian recipes.
+Hence we reject the null hypothesis, suggesting that vegetarian recipes likely contain less protein per calorie than non-vegetarian recipes.
 People nervous about obtaining enough protein throughout their day may therefore need to put in some extra care to get protein from additional sources if relying completely on these online